-Facts About Sikkim – Sikkim is the 22nd state of India came into existence with effect from 26th April, 1975.
+Facts About Sikkim – Sikkim is the 22nd state of India came into existence with effect from 26th April 1975.
 Sikkim state being a part of inner mountain ranges of Himalayas, is hilly having varied elevation ranging from 300 to 8540 meters.
-But the habitable areas are only up to the altitude of 2100 mtrs.
+But the habitable areas are only up to the altitude of 2100 meters.
 Constituting only 20% of the total area of the state.
 A large number of mountains having altitudes of about seven thousand meters stands here with – Kanchenjunga (8598 m.), the third highest peak in the world.

-Government of Sikkim
+State Symbols of Sikkim

 - Fambong Lho Wildlife sanctuaries

 Major Dance and Music forms